Last updated on September 21st, 2018 at 03:42 pm

 I read that some of the elephants are delivered overseas to other zoos.

 Being not a fan of zoos I do not see the need.
-I understand however there is also an issue with over population and possibly monetization.
+I understand however there is also an issue of overpopulation and possibly monetization.

 The orphanage is “only” 30 hectares.
 They are planning to extend it so that elephants have more space, which is great.